 The Phoenix Mayor's Commission on Disability Issues (MCDI) addresses issues affecting people with disabilities in the city of Phoenix.
 The commission provides input on accessibility to city facilities and properties, and public transportation needs for people with disabilities.

-It also assists the city in complying with the Americans with Disabilities Act (ADA) and coordinates the MCDI Employment, Education and Training Grant program.
+It also assists the city in complying with the Americans with Disabilities Act (ADA).

-The Mayor's Commission on Disability Issues meets bimonthly at 4:15 p.m. on the fourth Wednesday in the Fire Administration Building Great Room, 150 S. 12th Street, Phoenix, AZ 85034.
+The Mayor's Commission on Disability Issues meets bi-monthly at 4:15 p.m. on the fourth Wednesday at the Phoenix Burton Barr Central Library, 1221 N. Central Ave., Phoenix, AZ 85004, 4th Floor Lecture Room.
 The commission is staffed by the Equal Opportunity Department.
 Visit the public meeting notices for meeting times and locations.
 All meetings are open to the public.
+Public meeting notices.

 The commission is made up of 17 volunteer citizens appointed by the mayor and City Council for 3 years terms that have expertise and/or a strong interest in disability concerns and making Phoenix a barrier-free city for all its residents.